ymatts/phyC/README.md

     resolving mono- and multi-furcation tree into bifurcation tree completing the number of leaves among the trees, which do not almost affects the calculation of distances relabeling considering tree toplogies.

-result <- phyC(edgeList,edgeLenList,cluster=3,type='nh',method="ward.D2")
+  Evaluating diversity.
+This function evaluates the accerelation of sub-clonal expansion of trees.
+Graphical ouput is also supported.

+The phyC need the edgeList, edgeLenList and cluster(the number of the cluster) in minimal.
+Here is an example. result <- phyC(edgeList,edgeLenList,cluster=3,type='nh',method="ward.D2")

 To calculate the diversity of each cluster, we use the diversity function.
+This function requires only the phyC object.

-result2 <- diversity(resulst)
+result2 <- diversity(result)